 Emilia Romagna is known as the capital of filled pasta – and it does not disappoint.
 Also known as cappelletti or ravioli, the spinach and ricotta filled parcels are a favourite.
 This particular plate actually came with 3 varieties.
 The spinach and ricotta, one known locally as “zucca” which was stuffed with pumpkin, and another with potato and lemon.
 All three were delicious.
 About 9 Euros for this massive, filling plate.

 With tortellini being such a popular and famous food of this region, it’s not surprising that you can have it served in a few different ways.
 This tortellini is in the shape of tiny knots that is said to be inspired by Venus’ navel.
 It’s often served in a beef broth, seriously the memory of this dish is making me drool.

 Culatello ham is a meat eater’s dream come true.
-It’s considered to be the rolls royce of prosciutto in Italy.
-Due to the unique micro climate around Parma, this particular meat is so delicious thanks to mould.
+It’s considered to be the Rolls Royce of prosciutto in Italy.
+Due to the unique micro climate around Parma, this particular meat is so delicious thanks to mold.
 That may sound weird but it’s true.
-The only ingredients used in making this cured ham are salt, pepper, garlic and wine.
-Then it is wrapped in a pigs bladder and hung till it’s awesome and tasty.
+The only ingredients used in making this cured ham are salt, pepper, garlic, and wine.
+Then it is wrapped in a pig’s bladder and hung till it’s awesome and tasty.
 We loved it so much we wrote an entire article about it!

 Prosciutto di Parma – Parma Ham